-To this end, the Bank offers equal opportunities in recruitment, professional development, promotion, training and rewards for all employees.
+In this regard, the Bank offers equal opportunities in recruitment, professional development, promotion, training and rewards for all employees.

 Differences in educational background, previous experiences, gender, age, physical ability and professional knowledge enable us to respond to a multitude of challenges of the modern society, in many different ways.